-The Board of Directors and Stockholders A. Soriano Corporation 7th Floor, Pacific Star Building, Makati Avenue corner Gil Puyat Avenue Extension, Makati City
+The Board of Directors and Stockholders A. Soriano Corporation

 Opinion

 We have audited the consolidated financial statements of A. Soriano Corporation and its subsidiaries (the Group), which comprise the consolidated balance sheets as at December 31, 2020 and 2019, and the consolidated statements of comprehensive income, consolidated statements of changes in equity and consolidated statements of cash flows for each of the three years in the period ended December 31, 2020, and notes to the consolidated financial statements, including a summary of significant accounting policies.